cambridge-ceu/csd3/applications/pyOpenMS.md

 ```
 The second `wget` statement is much more efficient to download all the files.

-The last statement gives the most important targets for OpenMS
+The last statement gives the most important targets for OpenMS, where TOPP refers to `The OpenMS Proteomics Pipeline`.

 ```
 ==========================================================================

 The following make targets are available:
-    [no target]     builds the OpenMS library, TOPP [^topp] tools and UTILS tools OpenMS          builds the OpenMS library
+    [no target]     builds the OpenMS library, TOPP tools and UTILS tools OpenMS          builds the OpenMS library
     TOPP            builds the TOPP tools
     UTILS           builds the UTILS tools